 This is Theodoretus' account: "When the empress saw the place where the Saviour had suffered, she immediately ordered that the idolatrous temple that had been erected there be destroyed, and that the very earth on which it stood be removed.
 When the tomb, which had been hidden for so long, was discovered, three crosses were seen beside the Lord's tomb.
 All thought certain that one of these crosses was that of Our Lord Jesus Christ, and that the other two were of the thieves who had been crucified with Him.
 Yet they were unable to determine which of the three had held the Body of the Lord, and which had received the flow of His precious Blood.
-But the wise and holy Macarius, governor of the city, resolved this question in the following way: he arranged for a lady of rank, who had long suffered from an illness, to be touched by each of the crosses, with a sincere prayer, and thus recognized the virtue that dwelt in that of the Lord.
+But the wise and holy Macarius, governor of the city, resolved this question in the following way: he arranged for a lady of rank, who had long suffered from an illness, to be touched by each of the Lord.
 For the moment this Cross was brought to the lady's side, it cast out the terrible illness and healed her completely".